novifinancial/ed25519-speccheck/scripts/ed25519-java/README.md

 Or set the CLASSPATH variable to point to all the jars in the dependencies and run `java -classpath $CLASSPATH TestVectorChecker`

+Note: A sample Maven `pom.xml` file with the required dependencies exists under the `/target` folder.

 `java -version` outputs
 java version "1.8.0_181"
 Java(TM) SE Runtime Environment (build 1.8.0_181-b13)